KAdamek/AccRQA/README.md

      cmake -DCUDA_ARCH="7.0" ../

-To compile tests use ``-DBUILD_TESTS=ON`` which compiles test executable performing a series of tests of supported RQA metrics.
+To compile tests use ``-DBUILD_TESTS=ON`` which compiles test executable performing a series of tests of supported RQA measures.

 An example application that uses the AccRQA library can be compiled with a flag ``-DBUILD_APPLICATIONS=ON``.